Zillow • 2018

 At the time I took on this project, I had been using the Zillow mobile app for about 3 years.
 As a platform, Zillow is great: It's quick, the listings are almost always accurate, and it incorporates financing, agents, and additional information like taxes and the neighborhood ratings.

-Goal: Improve the initial Launch experience
+Improve the initial Launch experience

 Current Splashscreen on iOS